Ultraman (1966 TV series)

 Ultraman (ウルトラマン, Urutoraman) is a Japanese tokusatsu science fiction television series created by Eiji Tsuburaya.
-It is a follow-up to Ultra Q, though not technically a sequel or spin-off.
-Eiji Tsuburaya's production company, Tsuburaya Productions, produced 39 episodes (40, counting the pre-premiere special) that aired on Tokyo Broadcasting System (TBS) and its affiliate stations from July 17, 1966, to April 9, 1967.
+Produced by Tsuburaya Productions, it is a follow-up to Ultra Q, though not technically a sequel or spin-off.
+Tsuburaya Productions produced 39 episodes (40, counting the pre-premiere special) that aired on Tokyo Broadcasting System (TBS) and its affiliate stations from July 17, 1966, to April 9, 1967.
 Its premiere topped the average rating set by Ultra Q and kept climbing each week, marking the show as a success.
+It was also the first Japanese television series to use a bidding system for commercial rights, allowing multiple third-party companies to sponsor the show.
+This was following TBS's merchandising troubles with its predecessor.